11Hayden/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link - to link /bin/ls __ls__
-14-copy_html - to copy all html files that are not present or not up to date in the parent of pwd from pwd 100-lets_move - to move files that begin withupper case alphabets
+14-copy_html - to copy all html files that are not present or not up to date in the parent of pwd from pwd 100-lets_move - to move files that begin withupper case alphabets 101-clean_emacs - to delete files ending with ~